liseche/instapy/README.md

 This package applies grayscale and sepia image filters to images.

-There are three different implementations of the filters, respectively a pure python implementation, a numpy implementation and a numba implementation.
+There are three different implementations of the filters, a pure python implementation, a numpy implementation and a numba implementation.
 The numpy sepia filter is tunable.

 It is possible to generate a timing report.
 This will print out the report to a file timing-report.txt.